Pexeso/ai-agents/README.md

-This repository provides a collection of modular Agent Skills — standardized instructions and resources that allow AI agents (like Claude Code, GitHub Copilot, or custom LLM workflows) to effectively interface with Vobile’s advanced ACR (Automatic Content Recognition) and AI-detection technologies.
+This repository provides a collection of modular Agent Skills — standardized instructions and resources that allow AI agents (like Claude Code, GitHub Copilot, or custom LLM workflows) to effectively interface with Vobile’s ACR (Automatic Content Recognition) and AI-detection technologies.

 ## 📂 Repository Structure